zubie7a/Shine_On_You_Crazy_Fractal/README.md

 #Shine On You Crazy Fractal

 ###Description
-This app was developed at first just to paint the Julia Set (a subset of the Mandelbrot Set) of Fractals.
+This app was developed at first just to paint the *Julia Set* (a subset of the Mandelbrot Set) of Fractals.
 A Julia Set is generated using a fixed point in the Complex Plane as a seed when evaluating all the points of the plane in a quadratic polynomial.
 The Mandelbrot Set uses each point where its evaluating the polynomial as the seed.
+This was done using *SFML 2.0 in C++* and for educational purposes, and is licensed for use under the *MIT License.*

 What I thought then was, what if I draw several Julia Sets per frame, varying slightly the 'fixed seed' parameter?
 This results in an animation of 'evolving' Julia Sets, since the proximity of the seed values yields similar Julia Sets.